sxslex/image_aspect/README.md

-ImageAspect
+image_aspect
 ============

-The *ImageAspect* library will allowing to adjust the images to different aspects according to the need.
+The *image_aspect* library will allowing to adjust the images to different aspects according to the need.

 Each aspect is a way to work an image to allow it to adjust to the desired size